Where will the abortion rights flashpoints be in 2023?

 China has said it aims to reduce abortions that are not "medically necessary" in a bid to boost its birth rate, one of the lowest in world.

-China, which imposed a one-child policy from 1980 to 2015, has officially acknowledged it is on the brink of a demographic downturn.
+China, which imposed a one-child policy from 1980 to 2015, has acknowledged it is on the brink of a demographic downturn.

-Abortion remains a crime, but the new code adds exceptions for people with medical complications and rape victims.
+Abortion remains a crime, but the new code adds exceptions for people with medical complications, and rape victims.

 Africa